 Dana White grew up in Las Vegas and built the UFC from a near-bankrupt regional promotion into a $12 billion global combat sports organization, which TKO Group Holdings sold to Endeavor and subsequently took public.
 His relationship with Donald Trump stretches back decades, predating both men’s current prominence.
 White appeared at the 2016 Republican National Convention to endorse Trump.
 He spoke at the 2020 convention.
 In November 2024, he appeared at Trump’s election night victory party in Palm Beach and delivered one of the evening’s most quoted statements, calling Trump someone who embodies what it means to be an American.

 White’s validation has not been passive.
-He stood beside Trump as Trump mused publicly about creating a migrant fighting league, telling a rally crowd he had pitched the idea directly to White as a way to monetize undocumented immigrants who Trump described as tough and nasty.
+He stood beside Trump as Trump mused publicly about creating a migrant fighting league.
 White confirmed to reporters the conversation had occurred and characterized it as a joke.
 He did not publicly object to the framing of immigrants as a commodity for spectacle.
-The UFC’s audience, which skews working class and male, heard its CEO laugh alongside a president who was describing their neighbors, coworkers, and in many Las Vegas cases their family members as potential entertainment product.

 The return on White’s loyalty arrived in multiple forms.
 The UFC signed a seven-year, $7.7 billion media rights deal with Paramount in August 2025, the largest in the promotion’s history, moving marquee events from pay-per-view to the Paramount+ streaming platform now controlled by David Ellison.
-The deal restructured how tens of millions of UFC fans access the content they previously paid for fight by fight.
-It also tied White’s commercial future directly to the Ellison family’s media empire.
-White House access followed the commercial alignment.
 The June 14 event at the White House is not a charitable gesture.
 It is a $60 million branded activation on the most visible piece of real estate in the country, funded by the UFC and broadcast on Paramount+, on the president’s birthday.

 Larry Ellison: The Infrastructure of Power

 The payoff under Trump’s second term has been without precedent.
-On January 21, 2025, Trump’s second day back in office, Ellison stood at the White House alongside the president to announce the Stargate Project, a $500 billion artificial intelligence infrastructure initiative in which Oracle committed $100 billion to build new data centers.
+On January 21, 2025, Ellison stood at the White House alongside the president to announce the Stargate Project, a $500 billion AI infrastructure initiative in which Oracle committed $100 billion to build new data centers.
 Trump described Ellison as sort of CEO of everything.
-Oracle subsequently secured nearly a half-trillion dollars in contracts to supply computing power to AI companies, according to Truthout’s October 2025 analysis.
-Ellison was named to Trump’s Presidential Council of Advisors on Science and Technology alongside Mark Zuckerberg, Sergey Brin, Jensen Huang, and other technology executives.
-Trump publicly endorsed Ellison’s effort to acquire a stake in TikTok, saying he’d like Larry to buy it.
-Oracle was ultimately positioned as the security provider overseeing TikTok’s algorithms in the United States.
+Oracle subsequently secured nearly a half-trillion dollars in contracts to supply computing power to AI companies.
 Ellison relocated his primary residence from his private Hawaiian island to Manalapan, Florida, twenty minutes from Mar-a-Lago, in early 2026.

-The immigration connection is structural rather than rhetorical.
-Oracle’s lobbying operation, which spent eight figures in 2024 and deployed 64 lobbyists across 11 firms in the first half of 2025, targeted the Department of Homeland Security among its primary government contacts, according to OpenSecrets.
-Oracle’s government data contracts, which include a long-standing relationship with immigration enforcement agencies, position the company as a commercial beneficiary of expanded enforcement operations.
-The same data infrastructure Ellison has described as enabling constant recording of citizen behavior, a surveillance architecture he publicly endorsed in a September 2024 company presentation, is the architecture that immigration authorities use to track, identify, and locate people targeted for deportation.
+The immigration connection is structural.
+Oracle’s lobbying operation deployed 64 lobbyists across 11 firms in the first half of 2025 and targeted the Department of Homeland Security among its primary government contacts.
 Oracle was forced to pay $115 million in July 2024 to settle a lawsuit accusing it of building digital dossiers on individuals and selling the data to third parties.
 The settlement did not require the company to stop the practice.

 David Ellison: The Pivot That Bought a Merger

 Paramount Skydance is now pursuing a $108.4 billion hostile takeover of Warner Bros.
 Discovery.
-Larry Ellison has provided an irrevocable personal guarantee of $40.4 billion in equity financing for the bid.
-Ellison advisers told Variety privately that the Ellisons are the only viable bidders because rivals, including Netflix, face regulatory obstacles that the Ellisons do not.
-Trump publicly pressured Netflix to remove former Obama administration official Susan Rice from its board, telling the company to comply or pay the consequences.
-Netflix CEO Ted Sarandos brushed it off publicly.
-The bidding war continues.
 If the Ellisons prevail, they will control CBS, CNN, Warner Bros., HBO, and the UFC media rights simultaneously, all under a framework shaped by a president whose campaign they financed, whose lawsuit they settled, and whose birthday they are celebrating with a White House fight card.

 What This Looks Like From Las Vegas